-Violations of the TUN Student Conduct Code: There were no AOD policy related violations during the 2020-2021 and 2021-2022 academic years.
+Violations of the TUN Student Conduct Code: There were no AOD policy related violations during the 2022-2023 and 2023-2024 academic years.

-Employee violations of AOD polices: Human Resources reported no employee violations for AOD policies during the 2020-2021 and 2021-2022 academic year.
+Employee violations of AOD polices: Human Resources reported there was one employee violation for AOD policies during the 2022-2023 and no violations in the 2023-2024 academic year.